 Her book, Glorify the Empire: Japanese Avant-Garde Propaganda in Manchukuo (University of British Columbia Press, 2013; University of Washington Press, 2014), won the Southeast Conference of the Association for Asian Studies (SECAAS) 2015 Book Prize.
 It explores how once anti-imperialist Japanese intellectuals produced modernist works celebrating the modernity of a fascist state in occupied China--reflecting a complicated picture of complicity with, and ambivalence towards, Japan’s utopian project.

-Dr. Culver recently co-edited a volume of transnational scholarship on the literary production of multi-ethnic writers in Japanese-occupied Northeast China: Manchukuo Perspectives: Transnational Approaches to Literary Production (University of Hong Kong Press) which emphasizes Manchukuo as a cultural and linguistic borderland, where transnationalism became a quotidian practice beyond the binaries of collaboration and resistance: https://hkupress.hku.hk/pro/1584.php.
+Dr. Culver recently co-edited a volume of transnational scholarship on the literary production of multi-ethnic writers in Japanese-occupied Northeast China: Manchukuo Perspectives: Transnational Approaches to Literary Production (University of Hong Kong Press, 2019) which emphasizes Manchukuo as a cultural and linguistic borderland, where transnationalism became a quotidian practice beyond the binaries of collaboration and resistance: https://hkupress.hku.hk/pro/1584.php.

-Her second monograph, Democratizing Luxury: Name Brands, Advertising, and Consumption in Modern Japan (on contract, University of Hawaii Press), examines how iconic Japanese companies at key historical and sociopolitical moments assigned symbolic capital, or "luxury", to mass-produced products as a business model.
+Her third monograph, Democratizing Luxury: Name Brands, Advertising, and Consumption in Modern Japan (on contract, University of Hawaii Press), examines how iconic Japanese companies at key historical and sociopolitical moments assigned symbolic capital, or "luxury", to mass-produced products as a business model.
 The book adds to the understanding of the development of capitalism and consumerism within a Japanese context, and reveals the unique and universal processes involved in market expansion.

 Recent publications of book chapters and articles include: "Battlefield Comforts of Home: Gendered Commercialization of the Military Care Package in Wartime Japan, 1937-1945" (in Defamiliarizing the Asia-Pacific War, University of Hawaii Press, 2019), which reveals how Japanese women played a pivotal role in Japan's mass mobilization for war where civilians supported the military through patriotic consumption and morale-building; "Reflections on Historical Objectivity and Intellectual Engagement: Transnational Scholarship on Mutual Sino-Japanese Historical Issues during Imperial Japan's Wartime Occupation of China" (in A Study of the Transformation of International Relations Structures and the Historical Problem in the Asia-Pacific, Koyo shobô, 2019 [in Japanese]); and "For the Birds: Oliver L. Austin's Connections with Japanese Scientists During the Allied Occupation of Japan," in Endeavour (December 2017), which examines postwar collaborations between Japanese and American scientists that transcended wartime animosities and re-established earlier networks.